Adamtaranto/TE-splitter/README.md

   3. If `tsplit TIR`: Retain only alignment pairs on opposite strands (inverse repeats)
   4. Retain pairs for which the 5' match begins within x bases of element start and whose 3' match ends within x bases of element end
-  5. Exclude alignment pairs which overlap (potential SSRs)
-  6. If multiple candidates remain select alignment pair with largest internal segment (i.e. closest to element ends)
+  5. If multiple candidates remain select alignment pair with largest internal segment (i.e. closest to element ends)

 # Options and usage